pokynmr/iPick/README.md

 	python iPick.py -i ~/Ubiquitin_NMRFAM/Spectra/CHSQC.ucsf -o peaks.list -r 1 --threshold 50325.0 --overwrite -c 1

 In this example, the input file is a CHSQC experiment and the output file (the list of the found peaks) will be named "peaks.list" in the current directory.
 Also, a threshold of 50325.0 has been defined.
-The last part of the command, "-c 1", indicates that we want to use only one CPU thread.
+The last part of the command, "-c 1", indicates that we want to use only one CPU process.
 This number can be increased as needed.

 _______________________________________________________

 ## Windows Users

 The iPick program runs natively on Mac, Linux and Windows.
-However, multithreading of Python is limited in Windows due to its kernel architecture.
+However, multiprocessing of Python is limited in Windows due to its kernel architecture.
 To overcome this issue, a user can use WSL2 (Windows Subsystem for Linux) and install the linux64 version of NMRFAM-SPARKY.

 https://www.windowscentral.com/how-install-wsl2-windows-10